 ~200–250 mg

 A single unit of whole blood removes roughly a quarter-gram of iron — far more than you absorb from food in weeks.
-Your body has to rebuild it from scratch.
+Your body has to rebuild it from scratch, using dietary iron the donor never gets told to prioritize.

 How long stores stay down